 - 1. Replace the two drivers with modern replacements.
 Tang Band 3" drivers are well regarded, but they are not authentic.
-Same goes for Aurasound.
-I have some surplus Miller & Kreisel drivers to experiment with.
 If you go this route, wire the new drivers in series.
-It may be necessary to make a new Masonite baffle, depending on the diameter of the replacement speakers.
-Some good small drivers are reviewed here: http://www.zaphaudio.com/smalltest/ - 2.
+It may be necessary to make a new Masonite baffle, depending on the diameter of the replacement speakers. - 2.
 Later Eights used a single 4" driver and this driver is VERY common.
-It was used in the Model 21 radio as well as the 5, 11, 12, 14, 15, 19 and several other KLH speakers.
+It was used in the Model 21 radio as well as the 5, 11, 12, 14, 19 and several other KLH speakers.
 They are often found on eBay.
 Just remove the double 3" speaker baffle and make a new baffle out of 1/8" Masonite with a 4" hole in the center.
-Note: If you have the original plug, the positive terminal on the speaker is connected to the plug at the tip of the arrow (fig 15).
-Polarity is only an issue when connecting the speaker to the rare KLH Model Thirteen Stereo Adaptor or if using it with the even rarer Model Eight Extension Speaker with its unique "piggyback" adaptor (shown in fig 3).
+Note: If you have the original plug, the positive terminal on the speaker is connected to the plug at the tip of the arrow (fig 11).
+Polarity is only an issue when connecting the speaker to the rare KLH Model Thirteen Stereo Adaptor.